sheffieldnlp/cwisharedtask2018-teaching/README.md

 ## Reading the datasets

 All the requiered information is provided in a column format.
-A complete description is given in the official shared task [page] (https://sites.google.com/view/cwisharedtask2018/datasets).
-Since we are only interested in the binary classification tas, we can discard the last column (i.e., gold-standard probability).
+A complete description is given in the [official shared task page](https://sites.google.com/view/cwisharedtask2018/datasets).
+Since we are only interested in the binary classification task, we can discard the last column (i.e., gold-standard probability).

 An example of how the data could be read is given in ``example.py``